a22057916w/os/README.md

 6. What is the difference between direct communication and indirect communication? \
    For direct communication, processes receive and send messages directly to each other.
-For indirect communication, processes receive and send messages to an intermediate entity like mailbox, to communicate with each other.
+For indirect communication, processes receive and send messages to an intermediate entity like a mailbox to communicate with each other.

 7. What is the difference between RPC and LPC? \
    RPC typically involves communication between processes on remote systems, while LPC is typically used for communication between processes on the local system.
 RPC uses network protocol(